Estimated reading time: 11 minutes

 Of course, not everything will be nice all the time.
 But this encourages you to cope with problems and helps you to increase your comfort zone.
 And often there are lots of nice people around you eager to help you if you just ask.

 At home, I’m studying computer engineering.
-Unfortunately, the course selection at Shanghai University didn’t match with courses I was supposed to take for my home university.
-Still, I was able to learn a lot: language, culture, history and international economics.
+Unfortunately, the course selection at Shanghai University didn’t match with the courses I was supposed to take for my home university.
+Still, I was able to learn a lot: language, culture, history, and international economics.
 It encouraged me to think out of the box and really contributed to my personal growth.
-Most of my foreign classmates were studying economics, but I would strongly recommend this type of exchange programs to people doing different studies as well.
+Most of my foreign classmates were studying economics, but I would strongly recommend this type of exchange program to people doing different studies as well.